django-cms/django-cms/docs/explanation/philosophy.rst

 Philosophy
 ==========

-django CMS is a **framework for building content-managed sites**, not a ready-made site you fill with content.
+django CMS gives **editors** a toolbar on the live site where they compose pages from reusable components — drag a hero image into place, drop in a card grid, reorder the sections.
+It gives **developers** standard Django — models, views, templates, URL patterns — and plugs their work into that editing surface.
+And it gives **designers** full control over templates and CSS, unconstrained by an admin theme or a fixed set of layout options.
+Each role owns its surface; the CMS connects them without any one needing to understand the internals of the others.

 Think of it as a box of LEGO bricks rather than a model-car kit: the kit gives you one car, while the bricks give you the parts and the rules for combining them.
 A few of those parts ship in the box; the rest you bring yourself or pick from a wide ecosystem of add-ons.

 Everything else on this page follows from that single idea.